 - Free Music Archive (FMA)

-“The Free Music Archive is an interactive library of high-quality, legal audio downloads directed by WFMU […] Every MP3 you discover on The Free Music Archive is pre-cleared for certain types of uses that would otherwise be prohibited by copyright laws that were not designed for the digital era.
-These uses vary and are determined by the rights-holders themselves.
+“Free Music Archive (FMA), founded in 2009 by radio station WFMU, offers free access to open licensed, original music. […] Every MP3 you discover on Free Music Archive is pre-cleared for certain types of uses that would otherwise be prohibited by copyright laws that were not designed for the digital era.”
+See the FAQ for details about what uses are permitted by the different licenses.

 “Freesound aims to create a huge collaborative database of audio snippets, samples, recordings, bleeps, … released under Creative Commons licenses that allow their reuse.”